godotengine/godot-docs/tutorials/export/one-click_deploy.rst

      cable.
    - It's also possible to one-click deploy via wireless ADB instead of with a USB cable.
 In order to do this, it is necessary to:
         - Enable wireless debugging in Settings > Developer options > debugging
-        - Connect to the same WiFi network on phone and PC
+        - Connect to the same WiFi network on your mobile device and PC.
         - Click "Pair device with pairing code" (can be accessed via long press on wireless debugging) to display IP, port, and pairing code.
         - On your PC, enter the command "adb pair [ip address]:[port]" and provide the pairing code when prompted.
           If 'adb' is not recognized, you may need to add the android-sdk's platform-tools folder to your PATH or execute this command from there.